ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Digitize_custom_splits.md

 ## To digitize custom splits...

-1Select an embroidery object or not as required.
+1. Select an embroidery object or not as required.
 If embroidery objects are pre-selected, digitized stamps will apply only to these objects.

 ![DigitizeCarvingStamps1.png](assets/DigitizeCarvingStamps1.png)

-2Click the Carving Stamp icon and select the Digitize tab of the dialog.
+2. Click the Carving Stamp icon and select the Digitize tab of the dialog.

 ![patterns00143.png](assets/patterns00143.png)

-3Click the Start Digitizing button.
+3. Click the Start Digitizing button.
 You are prompted to enter a starting point for the stamp outline.

 ![DigitizeCarvingStamps2.png](assets/DigitizeCarvingStamps2.png)

-4Digitize split lines:
+4. Digitize split lines:

 - Press Enter once to complete a boundary.
 - Press Enter again to finish stamp digitizing.

-5Click the enabled Stamp button.
+5. Click the enabled Stamp button.

 - Click the Stamp button to apply the stamp to selected applicable objects only.